microsoft/onnxruntime/docs/performance/tune-performance.md

 ## Troubleshooting performance issues

-The answers below are troubleshooting suggestions based on common previous user-filed issues and questions.
-This list is by no means exhaustive and there is a lot of case-by-case fluctuation depending on the model and specific usage scenario.
-Please use this information to guide your troubleshooting, search through previously filed issues for related topics, and/or file a new issue if your problem is still not resolved.

-### Performance Troubleshooting Checklist

-Here is a list of things to check when assessing performance issues.
+Here is a list of things to check when assessing performance issues:

-* Are you using OpenMP?
-OpenMP will parallelize some of the code for potential performance improvements.
-This is not recommended for running on single threads.
 * Have you enabled all [graph optimizations](graph-optimizations.md)?
 The official published packages do enable all by default but when building from source, check that these are enabled in your build.
 * Have you searched through prior-filed [GitHub issues](https://github.com/microsoft/onnxruntime/issues) to see if your problem has been discussed previously?
 Please do this before filing new issues.
 * If using CUDA or TensorRT, do you have the right versions of the dependent libraries installed?